Things You Can Do When You Hate Your New Job

 6. Don't be afraid to move backward.

-If you moved on voluntarily, you can consider whether it's possible to go back to your old job.
+If you moved on voluntarily, you could consider whether it's possible to go back to your old job.
 Sometimes, the way forward is by going back.
 If you liked your old job, but thought it was time to move on, this new situation might make you rethink that.
 Not sure how to go about doing it?
 Here's a sample letter that you can customize to ask your old employer about returning to your former job.

 7. When you move on, make this job disappear.